Robert-Bloom/metro-cs1-pa1/README.md

 _Pluralizer_ asks you to develop a simple class that, given English words, returns them in their plural form.

+The assignment contains a test suite in the form of two classes, _CalculatorTest_ and _PluralizerTest_, containing JUnit 5 test methods.
+The requirement of the assignment is for all tests to pass.

 ### Submission

+Submission of this assignment is via Github.
+The student should follow these steps:

+1. Fork this repository on Github.
+2. Clone their own fork to their local development environment via _git_.
+3. Do their development locally, commiting often to keep track of their work.
+4. When all tests are passed, do a final commit and push to the remote (their own fork of the repository).
+5. Submit the URL of their own fork on Canvas.

+Note that you can submit right after the first step and continue developing in comfort that you are not going to miss the deadline.

 ### Grading

+Grading is based on the percentage of tests passed.

 ### Due date

+Sun, Oct 29, 2017, by 23:59 Mountain Standard Time.

 ### Java and library versions

+Java 1.8 or higher.
+JUnit 5 or higher.

 ### Honor code

+Free Github repositories are public so you can look at each other's code before finishing and submitting.
+Please, don't do that.
+You can discuss any programming topics and the assignments in general but sharing of solutions diminishes the individual learning experience of many people.
+Assignments might be randomly checked for plagiarism and a plagiarism claim may be raised against you.

+Note that PA1 is an _individual_ assignment.

 ### Detailed instructions